JacksonChou/JacksonChou/README.md

 ### Hi there 👋

+My name is Jackson Chou (he/him) and I'm an analytics professional within HR / People domain.
+I'm a huge fan of R and enjoy building simple products for enablement.

 <!--
 **JacksonChou/JacksonChou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.